blb2/svn-clean/README.md

     Windows platform, but wish to build for 32-bit:

         cmake -B build -A Win32

+    If using CMake 3.27 or greater, and building on Windows with Visual Studio, it is preferable to specify the version of the Windows SDK with the following argument:

+        cmake -B build -A version=10.0

 2. The following are examples of performing the actual build step: